 Audiology and Hearing Aid Services

 Hearing rehabilitation is an intricate process that requires working with an institution that is committed to not settling for less than the best hearing health care possible for you.
-Most hearing loss patients will notice an improvement with any hearing aid trial, but the key is having a knowledgeable and experienced audiologist like Dr. Mendez.
+Most hearing loss patients will notice an improvement with any hearing aid trial, but the key is having a knowledgeable and experienced audiologist like Dr. Davis.
 She will help you find the right hearing aid manufacturer, style, and fit for your hearing loss and lifestyle.
-Dr. Mendez will work with you to determine the best fit for your needs.
+Dr. Davis will work with you to determine the best fit for your needs.

 - Bluetooth Hearing Aids